Do you know what RTD (Ready to Drink) means?

 With tips, it feels like $25.
 In the past, it was natural to have a pre-game, order a bottle of wine at a restaurant, and then have one more drink at the end, but now it seems more common to just have one drink with dinner.

-Looking at the current situation in the U.S., it seems that economic uncertainty, policy changes, and international issues are contributing to an overall reduction in consumption.
+Looking at the current situation in the U.S., with economic uncertainty, policy changes, and international issues, there seems to be a general trend of reducing consumption.
 In such situations, alcohol seems to be one of the first items to be cut.

-Data seems to show similar trends.
+Data seems to reflect this as well.
 Overall alcohol consumption has decreased, but RTD consumption has increased.

 Dining out has decreased, gatherings have decreased, and naturally, alcohol consumption has also decreased.
-Certain establishments feel this impact more acutely.
+Certain establishments are reportedly struggling.

-The conclusion is that alcohol is still being sold, but the way it is consumed seems to have completely changed.
+The conclusion is that alcohol is still being sold, but the way it is consumed seems to be changing completely.

 And I feel that RTD is at the center of this change.